yueyueL/gpt-research-crawler/README.md

 ### Custom GPT for One research Domain
-This repository contains a Python script designed to scrape research paper data from the DBLP database.
-The script extracts key information about research papers (including venues, titles, links, authors, and years) and saves it in either JSON or text format.
+In research, it's crucial to have expert knowledge in specific domains.
+This script is designed to scrape research paper data from the DBLP database.
+It extracts key information about research papers (including venues, titles, links, authors, and years).
 This data can be instrumental in creating knowledge files for building domain-specific GPT models, such as a custom GPT for AI or Security domain researchers.

 How to Use the Script